- Deadlines/Application Process/Status

 - About Pritzker

 - International Student/Out-of-State Resident Issues

 Q. When is your deadline?

-A. Our AMCAS application deadline is midnight (EST), October 15.
+A. Our AMCAS application deadline is midnight (EST), October 16.
 In order to have all the elements of an application (verified AMCAS application, secondary application, and letters of evaluation) included for review, they must be submitted or post-marked by midnight (CST), December 1.
 All applications will be read and considered even if elements are not submitted.
 However, applications missing either the letters of evaluation or secondary application, or unverified AMCAS applications are at a significant disadvantage.
-Moreover, being early in the application process is advantageous since we operate using rolling admissions.
-Please also be aware that web sites may be heavily trafficked and very slow near the deadlines.

 Q. Does everyone get a secondary?
 How do I receive it?

 A. We send secondary applications to all applicants who apply to us through AMCAS.
 We do not review the AMCAS application prior to sending the secondary.
 Within 2 business days after you submit your primary application to AMCAS, you will receive an email from us with a link to our online secondary web site, which you should fill out and submit to us online.
 Please note that we have a new applicant website this year, so if you had a link to our secondary applications from prior years it will not work.